What Is Phylum Protozoa? Classification, Characters, Example

 Order 2.
 Cryptomonadida

-In this order of the phylum protozoa, we also know about what type of organisms have been placed.
+In this order of the phylum protozoa, we also know what type of organisms have been placed.

 • The anterior gullet reaches the middle part of the body.